Do you believe your are being unfairly discriminated against?

 It’s unlawful if someone discriminates against you because they think you belong to a certain age group even though you don’t.
 This is called discrimination by perception

 Indirect age discrimination.

 Many examples of age discrimination during the recruitment process are instances of indirect discrimination.

 This occurs when there is a policy or practice that applies to all workers.
 But the policy or practice treats people of a certain age less favourably than others.

-So, if a business is looking to hire someone for a new role—but they want someone with at least ten
+So, if a business is looking to hire someone for a new role—but they want someone with at least ten years’ experience.

-as for health and safety or for the business operations to run effectively—they are likely to face an employment tribunal claim for age discrimination from younger job seekers, such as graduates fresh out of university.
+Unless they can prove that this restrictive handicap is for appropriate and necessary reasons—such as for health and safety or for the business operations to run effectively—they are likely to face an employment tribunal claim for age discrimination from younger job seekers, such as graduates fresh out of university.

 Think of indirect discrimination as trying to treat everyone the same, but someone or members of a certain group suffer from this equal treatment due to how the treatment interacts with their protected characteristic.
 This applies to all types of Protected Characteristics.

 Also, there is harassment.
 Again, this applies to all Protected Characteristics.

 Calling an employee, a nickname because of their age?
 For example, Old Joe or Young Sally?
 Is discrimination against their age in the form of harassment.

 Any conduct based on a protected characteristic (such as age) that makes someone feel intimidated, shamed, upset, or humiliated—is harassment.